-Dealing With The Unexpected: Tips For Leading Change (3 In-3 Part Series)
+Dealing With The Unexpected: Tips For Leading Change

 In reality, few (if any) change initiatives roll out as planned.
 Even when the senior leaders, managers, and employees all do a phenomenal job, unexpected things happen.
 And the best change leaders plan for the unexpected.